stankforstmeier/SteamBotPython/README.md

 SteamBotPython
 ==============
-Prepare to be pythonified steambot
+Prepare to be pythonified steambot!